NilPointer-Software/bdfd-wiki/src/bdscript/if.md

 # $if
-A block of code to be executed, if a specified condition is true.
+Returns `true` if provided condition is true, otherwise `false` is returned.

 ## Syntax
 ```